Why an SSD is the Best Computer Upgrade You Can Make

 Whether you’re using an old PC or just got a new one, you probably wish it was faster all the time.
-You’ll see all sorts of advice online about how to make your computer faster; ads on TV even claim their product can double your PC’s speed, but of course these are a bunch of nonsense and nothing more than scams.
+You’ll see all sorts of advice online about how to make your computer faster; ads on TV even claim their product can double your PC’s speed, but of course, these are a bunch of nonsense and nothing more than scams.

 While you can speed up some computer operations by uninstalling unnecessary programs, running fewer programs at startup, and removing temporary files, the biggest computer upgrade you can perform is to add a solid state drive (SSD).
 Here’s what they are and why they’re better than traditional hard disk drives (HDD).